Snefff/multi-webhook/README.md

 - Login
 - Create your own Virtual Assistant
 - In parameters, go to Webhook tab and paste your API's URL endpoint.
 Example of Webhook URL  : https://webhook-proximity-example.herokuapp.com/example
-- Create your first intent, some training phrases and the default bot response (in case the API is not responding).
+- Create your first intent and some training phrases.
 At the bottom, check Handover to API.
 - Test it!
 Try your Virtual Assistant and start building it's intelligence using Webhook.
 - Enjoy!